Gingham Gardens

 Fall Garden Cleanup

 I’m pretty lackadaisical about cleaning my gardening tools before storing them for the winter.
 It’s definitely an area where I need to improve.
 It’s especially important if you’ve had to cut back any diseased plant material.
-For me, I just simply run out of time in the fall.
 Here are some simple steps for cleaning your tools:

 • To clean your gardening tools, simply wipe them down with a diluted bleach/water solution or rubbing alcohol.

-As far as winter storage goes, be sure your tools are stored in a dry part of your gardening shed or garage.
+As far as winter storage goes, be sure to store your tools in a dry part of your gardening shed or garage.

 Other Fall Gardening Projects & Planning

-To help keep myself on task, I put together a handy little checklist that’s available in my Gardening Resources Library.
-Get your own Fall Garden Clean Up Checklist and instant access to all my free printables by completing the subscription form below.
+To help keep myself on task, I put together a handy checklist that’s available in the Gardening Resources Library.
+Get your own Fall Garden Clean Up Checklist and instant access to all the free gardening printables by completing the subscription form below.

 There’s still plenty of time for most of us to get our fall gardening projects completed before the ground freezes and the snow flies.
 Here are some articles that will help you get some of those fall gardening projects done: